-For urban and architectural attractions, travel to capital city Kuala Lumpur and see the twin towers, buildings, and other examples of Malysia's incongruous commitment to industrialization.
+- For urban and architectural attractions, travel to capital city Kuala Lumpur and see the twin towers, buildings, and other examples of Malysia's incongruous commitment to industrialization.

-For more natural beauty, SCUBA dive on one of Malaysia's many islands.
+- For more natural beauty, scuba dive on one of Malaysia's many islands.
 For more detailed recommendations, check different regions of Malasyia.

 International flights come in to Kuala Lumpur airport and a host of flights from all around Asia land there every day.
 Once in the country, buses and trains will cart you around Malaysia; buses are generally faster and more expensive, trains slower and cheaper.
 Renting a car might be the best way for you to maximize your vacation.